TradeStation vs. E*Trade Introduction

 - Closed-end funds

-Only E*Trade has a managed investing service.
-It’s a robo program that costs just 0.30% yearly and needs a $500 minimum.
-It uses low-cost ETFs.
+Only E*Trade has an investment-advisory program.
+It is robo-only, costs just 0.30% per year, and has a $500 minimum.
+It invests in low-cost ETFs.

 Margin